Kotlin/KEEP/proposals/java-annotations-for-kotlin-sugar.md

 ## Scope

-This proposal focuses on only 4 annotations: `@ExtensionFunction`, `@ExtensionProperty`, `@DefaultValue`, and `@KtName`.
+This proposal focuses on only 4 annotations: `@ExtensionFunction`, `@ExtensionProperty`, `@DefaultValue`, and `@ParameterName`.
 These were chosen because a sampling of Java libraries showed them to have the most impact to Kotlin consumers if implemented.

 There are certainly other annotations which could be proposed and implemented to further interop.
 Ones that come to mind are denoting top-level functions,